-Every GMAT taker aspires to score 700 or above on the GMAT.
-Breaking the 700-barrier is an achievement on its own.
+Every GMAT taker aspires to score 700+ on the GMAT.
+Breaking the 700 barrier is an achievement on its own.
 There are a few students who tend to take the brute force approach and end up exhausting themselves during the test.
-Therefore, we always suggest a methodical approach to score 700+ on the GMAT in which we focus on building ability.
+Therefore, we always suggest a methodical approach to get a high score of 700 or above on the GMAT, in which we focus on building ability.
 This ability can be built not only by mastering the concepts but also by learning the efficient application of those concepts.

-Other than building question-solving skills you need to learn a few supporting skills like understanding how GMAT works as an adaptive test and how to manage time.
+Other than building the question-solving ability explained above, you need to learn a few supporting skills, like understanding how GMAT works as an adaptive test and how to manage time.
 We have written detailed articles on both these topics.

-In this article, we’ll explain a stepwise process which will help you score 700+ on the GMAT.
+In this article, we’ll explain a stepwise process that will help you score 700+ on the GMAT.
 Here are the 7 steps:

 - Step 1: Attend a GMAT strategy session and decide your target score